 We conduct evaluations on the three benchmarks and two representative models described in Section~\ref{sec:setup}.
 We use different batch sizes $n$, where $n$ ranges from 1 to 7, corresponding to the number of test cases generated per focal method.
 Figure~\ref{fig:six_results} presents the average test coverage achieved under varying time budgets, while Table~\ref{all-table} reports the efficiency comparison between \name and the baseline when generating the same number of test cases.

-\textbf{Under the same time budget, \name achieves higher test coverage.} In pipeline of most software development, the time available for unit testing is often limited, which makes maximizing test coverage within a fixed time budget highly desirable.
-As shown in Figure~\ref{fig:six_results}, when the same amount of time is spent generating test cases, \name consistently achieves substantially higher line coverage than the baseline.
+\textbf{\name can effectively reduce the time needed to achieve a certain coverage rate.} In pipeline of most software development, the time available for unit testing is often limited, which makes achieving a certain coverage as fast as possible highly desirable.
+As shown in Figure~\ref{fig:six_results} and Table~\ref{all-table}, to achieve the same coverage, \name can speedup up to $2\times-3\times$ compared with the baseline.
+For example, with a batch size $n=3$ on \dataname{TestEval-C++} using \llmname{DiffuCoder}, \name reduces the decoding time from 14.4s to 6.0s, while increasing throughput from 9.7 TPS to 23.8 TPS.
 This demonstrates that the proposed \name is highly competitive and enables dLLMs to achieve higher test coverage more quickly in UTG.

+\textbf{\name can effectively reduce the computational cost needed to generate test cases.} Across nearly all settings, dLLMs achieve more than a $1.6\times$ improvement in computational cost when equipped with \name.
+For example, with a batch size $n=3$ on \dataname{TestEval-C++} using \llmname{DiffuCoder}, \name reduces the computational cost from 1217 TFLOPs to 430 TFLOPs.
+These results demonstrate that \name can substantially save computational resources.

 \textbf{\name does not compromise the maximum achievable test coverage.} The highest test coverage attainable without time constraints is another important optimization target, particularly for scenarios such as vehicle control systems~\cite{conrad2017testing, zhang2024visual}.
 We find that \name has little to no negative impact on the maximum test coverage and in some cases even improves it.
 For example, as shown in Figure~\ref{fig:six_results}, on the \dataname{TestEval-Python} benchmark with the \llmname{Dream} model, applying \name leads to a slight increase in max test coverage.